raspberrypilearning/xai-challenge-submit/en/step_4.md

 title: Pro tip - Save your work!
 ---

-This special version of Scratch allows you to access your machine learning model, as well as use the music database blocks - **if you try to open your project in another version of Scratch online it probably won’t work**.
+This special version of Scratch allows you to access your machine learning model, as well as use the music database blocks - **if you try to open your project in another version of Scratch online it won’t work**.

 A hack you can use is to save your work to your computer often: